QUAREP-LiMi/WG1-Automation/Microscope_Systems/Zeiss-Zen-Black/README.md

 https://www.protocols.io/view/illumination-power-stability-and-linearity-measure-5jyl853ndl2w/v2

-No laser source must be chosen.
+No laser source should be selected.
 Note that depending on the software version a continuous measurement mode is not possible if point scan is selected.
 Therefore a “Time Series” with maximum number of cycles has to be selected.
 (It has not been tested yet if this is long enough for a “Long Measurement” of 2 hours).
 Save the experiment under the same name as the “expName” in the “measurementConfig.csv” file.

 ## 4.2 Load the macro
 To load the macro go to the top menu and select “Macro…” from the drop down menu of the “Macro” (shortcut ALT+F8)).
 Click on load and search for the folder in which you stored the macro and choose the file “Power-Measurement.lvb” (or “Power-Measurement-without-Office.lvb”).
 You can assign it to the drop down menu by clicking on the tab “Assign Macro” and then choose the file again and insert a name.